Adversaries seize chance to lecture U.S. on Ferguson unrest

 Cairo's statement, possibly aimed at pleasing domestic opinion, echoed language Washington used to caution Egypt during the crackdown.

-Human Rights Watch deputy director for Middle East and North Africa, Nadim Houry, told Reuters in Beirut that questionable behavior by the United States damaged the consensus on what was acceptable.
+Human Rights Watch deputy director for Middle East and North Africa, Nadim Houry, told Reuters in Beirut that questionable behaviour by the United States damaged the consensus on what was acceptable.

 "When the United States commits abuses, because of its international weight, it does send ripples.
 The international norm is not respected.
 The damage done by Guantanamo, Abu Ghraib, illegal rendition for international norms was considerable," he said.